 During the tour, you will learn about daily life as a miner.
 You will see what silver ore looks like and how it was extracted.

-7. Take a Ride on a Stage Coach
+Take a Ride on a Stagecoach

 The Wells Fargo Stagecoach line played a large role in Tombstone’s history.
 It was used to transport mail, money, gold, goods, and passengers.

+Unfortunately, stagecoach robberies were a way of life in the 1800s.
 One of the more infamous robberies was when a driver and passenger were robbed and killed by a group of bandits.

-Wells Fargo sent in their top detective to solve the case, but he blew it off saying that stagecoach robberies were soon to be a thing of the past.
+Wells Fargo sent in their top detective to solve the case, but he blew it off, saying that stagecoach robberies were soon to be a thing of the past.

 He quickly learned that was not the case as his stagecoach was held up at gunpoint a year later while en route to Tombstone.

 Tours are run by the Old Butterfield Stage Coach Tour Company.
+Tickets can be purchased from a booth on Allen Street near the O.K.
+Corral.

-8. Visit the Tombstone Courthouse State Historic Park
+Visit the Tombstone Courthouse State Historic Park

-The museum is rich in history and houses several exhibits including a replica sheriff’s office, courtroom, jail, mining exhibit, and a saloon and gambling room.
+The museum is rich in history and houses several exhibits, including a replica sheriff’s office, courtroom, jail, mining exhibit, and a saloon and gambling room.

 In the outdoor courtyard, you’ll find a reproduction of the gallows where many convicted murderers were put to death.